JuliaGaussianProcesses/Stheno.jl/README.md

 As before, we visualise the posterior distribution through its marginal statistics and joint samples.
 Note that the posterior samples over the unobserved process are (unsurprisingly) smooth, whereas the posterior samples over the noisy processes still look uncorrelated and noise-like.

-## Performance, scalability, etc

-Stheno (currently) makes no claims regarding performance or scalability relative to existing Gaussian process packages.
-It should be viewed as a (hopefully interesting) baseline implementation for solving small-ish problems.
-We do provide an implementation of (inter-domain) pseudo-point approximations though, which can be used to scale to moderately large problems.

 ## Non-Gaussian problems

 Stheno is designed for jointly Gaussian problems, and there are no plans to support non-Gaussian likelihoods in the core package.
 The official stance (if you can call it that) is that since Stheno is trivially compatible with [Turing.jl](https://github.com/TuringLang/), and one should simply embed a Stheno model within a Turing model to solve non-Gaussian problems.

-Example usage will be made available in the near future.

 This is not to say that there would be no value in the creation of a separate package that extends Stheno to handle, for example, non-Gaussian likelihoods.